lucas-giaco/k8s-pod-scheduling/README.md

 # Playing with pod scheduling

-This repo aims to help us to play around with different pod scheduling approaches without incurring into any costs.
+This repo aims to help us to play around with different pod scheduling approaches without incurring any costs.

 The examples described below are based on the [official k8s docs](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) about this topic.

-If you think this repo can be enhanced in any way, please fill free to [create an issue](https://github.com/lucas-giaco/k8s-pod-scheduling/issues/new/choose) or [submit a PR](https://github.com/lucas-giaco/k8s-pod-scheduling/compare)
+If you think this repo can be enhanced in any way, please feel free to [create an issue](https://github.com/lucas-giaco/k8s-pod-scheduling/issues/new/choose) or [submit a PR](https://github.com/lucas-giaco/k8s-pod-scheduling/compare)